LanguageMachines/clariah-plus-tasks/di.huc/vre-plan3/usecases.md

 certainly also applies also to the installation as a whole in the SURFsara context, which involved things like the partitioning, formatting and mounting of (virtual) drives and setting up user accounts on the shared VM, all of which require some system administration skills and are too context-specific to be within the scope of LaMachine.
-LaMachine was convenient and speeded up writing code as the most
+LaMachine was convenient and speeded up writing code as the most common scientific data-related packages are already present in LaMachine."*
 * **References (issue/ticket link, publications):** M. van Gompel & I. Hendrickx (2018).
 LaMachine: A meta-distribution for NLP software.
 CLARIN Annual Conference 2018.